 There is no generally accepted, comprehensive system for classification of osteomyelitis, primarily because of the multifaceted presentation of this infection.
 Different specialists are confronted with different facets of bone disease.
 Most often, however, general practitioners or internists are the first to encounter patients with the initial signs and symptoms of osteomyelitis.
 These primary care physicians should be able to recognize this disease in any of its forms.
 Osteomyelitis cases can be classified by various criteria, including pathogenesis, duration of infection, location of infection, and presence or absence of foreign material.
 The widely used Cierny-Mader staging system classifies osteomyelitis according to anatomic site, comorbidity, and radiographic findings, with stratification of long-bone osteomyelitis to optimize surgical management; this system encompasses both systemic and local factors affecting immune status, metabolism, and local vascularity.

 Any of three mechanisms can underlie osteomyelitis: (1) hematogenous spread; (2) spread from a contiguous site following surgery; and (3) secondary infection in the setting of vascular insufficiency or concomitant neuropathy.
 Hematogenous osteomyelitis in adults typically involves the vertebral column.
 In only about half of patients can a primary focus be detected.
 The most common primary foci of infection are the urinary tract, skin/soft tissue, intravascular catheterization sites, and the endocardium.
 Spread from a contiguous source follows either bone trauma or surgical intervention.
 Wound infection leading to osteomyelitis typically occurs after cardiovascular intervention involving the sternum, orthopedic repair, or prosthetic joint insertion.
 Osteomyelitis secondary to vascular insufficiency or peripheral neuropathy most often follows chronic, progressively deep skin and soft tissue infection of the foot.
 The most common underlying condition is diabetes.
-In diabetes that is poorly controlled, the diabetic foot syndrome is caused by skin, soft tissue, and bone ischemia combined with motor, sensory, and autonomic ...
+In diabetes that is poorly controlled, the diabetic foot syndrome is caused by skin, soft tissue, and bone ischemia combined with motor, sensory, ...